1. Use ammonia to clean your electric oven

 Ammonia is great for cleaning clothes.
 Here are some ways you can use it to remove a variety of stains.
 Be sure to dilute ammonia with at least 50 per cent water before applying it to silk, wool, or spandex.

 - Rub out perspiration, blood, and urine stains on clothing by dabbing the area with a half-strength solution of ammonia and water before laundering.
+(Here are eight more everyday items that remove blood stains!)

 - Remove most non-oily stains by making a mixture of equal parts ammonia, water, and dishwashing liquid.
 Put it in an empty spray bottle, shake well, and apply directly to the stain.
 Let it set for two or three minutes, and then rinse out.